BrunoLevy/TordBoyau/README.md

    - Activating RAS makes maxfreq drop, to be investigated.
    - Activating RV32M makes maxfreq dramatically drop, to be investigated.
    - I don't have a Branch Target Buffer, I'm always computing the branch target, maybe it is not good.
+- RAM is loaded at the end of the Execute stage and written in Mem stage.
+Maybe it is not good (especially if it uses two ports of the BRAM)
+- register bank is read at the beginning of Execute instead of Decode, which is not classical.
+On the positive side, then register forwarding muxes only need to be three-ways.
+On the negative side, it probably makes the critical path longer.
 - Write Amaranth glue code for LiteX, so that we can [run Doom](https://github.com/BrunoLevy/learn-fpga/tree/master/LiteX/software/Doom) on it.
   Doom already works for the simpler non-pipelined